vacp2p/rfc/content/docs/rfcs/55/README.md

 This specification describes how the Status 1-to-1 chat protocol is implemented on top of the Waku v2 protocol.
 This protocol can be used to send messages to a single recipient.

+# Terminology

+- **Participant**: A participant is a user that is able to send and receive messages.
+- **1-to-1 chat**: A chat between two participants.
+- **Public chat**: A chat where any participant can join and read messages.
+- **Private chat**: A chat where only invited participants can join and read messages.
+- **Group chat**: A chat where multiple participants can join and read messages.
+- **Admin**: A participant that is able to add/remove participants from a group chat.

 # Background

 This document describes how 2 peers communicate with each other to send messages in a 1-to-1 chat, with privacy and authenticity guarantees.